Don't be a piggy bank raider

 “When it comes to saving, what really worked for us was having a set financial goal.
 You need more than a rainy day fund or you might be tempted to cash your plan in,” say Foresters customers Nigel and Anne.
 “Take on something manageable that you can see building up and then keep striving towards your goals.”

-Get more tips from Nigel and Anne here.
+Get more tips from Nigel and Anne here, or start planning your own savings strategy.

 Looking for a plan that will help to keep you on target?
 Take a look at our saving & investing options here